lowRISC/opentitan/hw/ip/sysrst_ctrl/doc/_index.md

 ---
-title: "System Reset Control (Chrome OS) Technical Specification"
+title: "System Reset Control Technical Specification"
 ---

 # Overview

-This document specifies the functionality of the System Reset Control (`sysrst_ctrl`) block which implements Chrome-OS-Platform-specific system and reset functionality.
+This document specifies the functionality of the System Reset Controller (`sysrst_ctrl`) that provides programmable hardware-level responses to trusted path inputs and basic board-level reset sequencing capabilities.
-This IP block implements keyboard and button combination-triggered action and the Embedded Controller (EC) reset stretching and OpenTitan reset request logic.
+These capabilities include keyboard and button combination-triggered actions, reset stretching for system-level reset signals, and internal reset / wakeup requests that go to the OpenTitan reset and power manager blocks.
 This module conforms to the [Comportable guideline for peripheral functionality.]({{< relref "doc/rm/comportability_specification" >}}).
 See that document for integration overview within the broader top level system.